-Nature-based solutions, such as raingardens, shall be used for drainage wherever possible.
-Green Streets and Green Lanes are expected to accommodate a large proportion of SuDS within the street.
+Nature-based solutions, such as raingardens, should be used for drainage wherever possible.
+Green streets and green lanes are expected to accommodate a large proportion of SuDS within the street.

-Permeable paving and soft landscaping shall be used wherever possible to slow water runoff.
+Permeable paving and soft landscaping should be used wherever possible to slow water runoff.

 SuDS must be designed in accordance with best practice guidance, be multi-functional wherever possible and avoid overengineered solutions.
-Redevelopment of Water Lane represents an important opportunity to remove surface water from the system and reduce the risks of both water pollution and sewer flooding.